This statement relates to the Houses of the Oireachtas Service's privacy practices in connection with its website.

 When you use the Internet, you are assigned a unique address, known as an IP address.
 We use IP addresses to analyse trends, to administer the site, track users' movements, and gather statistical information.
 IP addresses are not linked to personally identifiable information.

-If you wish to discuss any matters relating to the processing of personal data by the Office of the Houses of the Oireachtas, please contact Mr Peter Fitzpatrick, Personnel Officer, Office of the Houses of the Oireachtas, Kildare Street, Dublin 2, telephone 01 618 3344.
-On receipt of requests (in writing or by email), Mr Fitzpatrick can also arrange access to any retained personal data.
-Mr. Charles Hearne, Head of ICT, Office of the Houses of the Oireachtas, Kildare Street, Dublin 2, telephone 01 618 4762 is the nominated Compliance Officer for the purposes of the Data Protection Act.
+If you wish to discuss any matters relating to the processing of personal data by the Houses of the Oireachtas Service, please contact Mr Ben Dunne, Personnel Officer, Houses of the Oireachtas Service, Kildare Street, Dublin 2, telephone 01 618 3355.
+On receipt of requests (in writing or by email), Mr Dunne can also arrange access to any retained personal data.
+The nominated Compliance Officer for the purposes of the Data Protection Act is Mr Charles Hearne, Houses of the Oireachtas Service, Kildare Street, Dublin 2, telephone 076 1001760.

-The Office of the Houses of the Oireachtas reserve the right in its sole discretion to amend this privacy statement at any time, and you should regularly check this privacy statement for any amendments.
+The Houses of the Oireachtas Service reserves the right in its sole discretion to amend this privacy statement at any time, and you should regularly check this privacy statement for any amendments.

 Email memos and any attached files transmitted from the email system of the Houses of the Oireachtas Commission are intended solely for the addressee.
 They may contain confidential and/or privileged material.
 Any review, re-transmission, dissemination or other use of, or taking of any action in reliance upon this information by persons or entities, other than the intended recipient, is prohibited.